Markpajr/CS6242-Final_Project/docs/research-papers.md

 2. Margolis, R., Gagnon, P., Melius, J., Phillips, C., & Elmore, R. (2017).
 Using GIS-based methods and lidar data to estimate rooftop solar technical potential in US cities.
 Environmental Research Letters, 12(7), 074013.

 3. Gagnon, P., Margolis, R., Melius, J., Phillips, C., & Elmore, R. (2016).
 Rooftop solar photovoltaic technical potential in the United States.
 A detailed assessment (No. NREL/TP-6A20-65298).
 National Renewable Energy Lab.(NREL), Golden, CO (United States).

+These articles address rooftop photovoltaic potential in the US based on a combination of solar exposure, forest cover, and other factors.
+Notably, they do not consider non-rooftop photovoltaic potential.

 ### Thai Pham